-Passenger Accident Claims – If you’re unclear how to claim compensation if you are injured in a car accident as a passenger, then you might find this guide useful.
+Passenger Accident Claims – If you’re unclear how to claim compensation if you suffer an injury in a car accident as a passenger, then you might find this guide useful.

 Here are some organisations that might be able to provide support if you’ve been affected by a road traffic accident.

-The RV Trust – A charity that provides support for those affected by fatal road accidents in Bedfordshire, Hertfordshire, and Cambridgeshire.
+The RV Trust – A charity that supports those affected by fatal road accidents in Bedfordshire, Hertfordshire, and Cambridgeshire.

 Brake – A safety charity that offers support to injured and bereaved road crash victims.